fermyon/developer/content/cloud/variables.md

 {"authentication": "accepted"}
 ```

 We're in!
 Now, let's update one of the variables and observe how it dynamically changes.
-Spin provides a `cloud` plugin for managing Spin applications in Fermyon Cloud.
+Fermyon provides `cloud` plugin for the Spin CLI, for you to manage Spin applications in Fermyon Cloud.
 The `variables` subcommand allows you to `set`, `list`, and `delete` application variables.

 Set a new password and observe that access is now denied: